randomizedid/MDR_RAG/README.md

-# MedTech Regulatory AI Companion: A RAG-based Gap Analysis Tool
+# MedTech Regulatory AI Companion: A RAG-based Gap Tool

 This repository contains a series of projects demonstrating the development of an AI-powered assistant to navigate the complex landscape of Medical Device regulations.
-The primary goal is to showcase how Retrieval-Augmented Generation (RAG) can be used to perform a gap analysis between the old Medical Device Directive (MDD 93/42/EEC) and the new, stricter Medical Device Regulation (MDR 2017/745).
+The primary goal is to showcase how Retrieval-Augmented Generation (RAG) can be used to perform analysis on different files, such as the old Medical Device Directive (MDD 93/42/EEC), the new, stricter, Medical Device Regulation (MDR 2017/745), the FDA regulation and the WHO one.

-This project was developed as a proof-of-concept to address the significant regulatory challenges faced by MedTech companies.
+This project was developed as a proof-of-concept to address the significant regulatory challenges faced by MedTech companies and was then improved with notebooks from a coding challenge.

 ---